tezpark/cocoapod-test/README.md

 # Sendbird CocoaPods Specifications

-This repository contains CocoaPods specs, source code, and release files for Sendbird modules.
+This repository contains CocoaPods specs and source code for Sendbird AI Agent modules, providing a unified distribution system that simplifies complex multi-module dependencies into a single-line integration.

-## 🎯 For Users: Use SendbirdAIAgentMessenger
+## 🎯 Quick Start

-**If you're integrating Sendbird AI Agent, use `SendbirdAIAgentMessenger` only!**
+**For Sendbird AI Agent integration, you only need one line:**

 ```ruby
 pod 'SendbirdAIAgentMessenger', '~> 0.10.0'
 ```

+## ✨ Key Features

+- **🎯 Single Line Integration**: Complex 5-module dependency → 1 line in Podfile
+- **📦 Dynamic XCFramework Loading**: No large binary files in repository
+- **🔒 Namespace Isolation**: Prevents conflicts with other CocoaPods dependencies
+- **🚀 Optimized Distribution**: Private spec repository with coordinated versioning
+- **🛠️ Easy Debugging**: Swift source code for all user-facing modules

 ## Repository Structure